Small business credit cards are usually the most profitable credit cards for issuers because:

 1. Personal guarantee is required

 There is no way you can apply for any of the Spark cards without your SSN.
 The approval of the card is based on your personal credit history.
-As a result, both you (as the Authorizing Signatory) and the Company will be bound to the terms of this agreement.
+As a result, both you (as the Authorizing Signatory) and your company will be bound to the terms of this agreement (meaning you’re jointly and severably liable for repaying any and all card balances).

 2. Can help build business credit